AI Agent Workflow Implementation Guide for Dev Teams

 Four-Phase Rollout

-Throughout all phases, stick to these non-negotiables: map agent inputs and outputs to existing tools so developers stay in their IDE and CI dashboard, expose planning steps not just results for easier trust through inspection, and iterate continuously with pilot, measure, refine cycles.
+Throughout all phases, stick to these non-negotiables: map agent inputs and outputs to existing tools so developers stay in their IDE and CI dashboard, expose planning steps not just results for easier trust through inspection, and iterate continuously with pilot-measure-refine cycles.

 Measuring Real Impact

 Draw clear distinctions between activity and impact.
 Activity metrics count agent output.
 Impact metrics track what teams gain when agents handle grunt work.
+Fiddler's 2024 AI agent evaluation framework emphasizes comprehensive measurement across multiple dimensions.

 Core Impact Metrics